VikumIndeewara/Photographer-Portfolio/README.md

 - 🖼️ **Gallery section** with sample photographs
 - 🏠 **Home Page** with 5 curated sections
   - Hero section
-  - About/Introduction
-  - Services or Portfolio
+  - About
-  - Gallery
+  - Work
-  - Contact/Call to Action
+  - Contact
 - 📩 **Book a Session** page: prefilled email link for easy session booking
 - 📱 **Responsive Design**: Mobile-first layout for all screen sizes
 - ⚡ **Fast & Lightweight** build using Vite